Why You Should Be Loving Broadway

-Why You Should Be Loving Broadway

 My quintessential visit to New York includes three days crammed full of seeing as many Broadway shows as possible.
-Broadway features the most superb shows (plus a few flops) in the world.
-I fell in love with Broadway many years ago, hook, line, and sinker, and hope for everyone to partake in this fabulous entertainment offering at some point in their life, in which I have detailed instructions for newbies below.
+Broadway features the most superb live shows (plus a few flops) in the world.
+I fell in love with Broadway musicals many years ago, hook, line, and sinker, and hope for everyone to partake in this fabulous entertainment offering at some point in their life, in which I have detailed instructions for newbies below.

-There is an art to buying Broadway show tickets, other than just slapping down the American Express for a face value ticket.
+There is an art to buying Broadway musical or show tickets, other than just slapping down the American Express for a face value ticket.
 I have been doing it so long and only recently learned to subscribe to many Broadway based websites that offer special deals, as well as deep discount offering special discounts, as well as promotions for new shows and those in the trial run phase.
 Theatre-goer loyalty clubs allow you to cash in earned points for free tickets.
 Best of all, they are easy to use, which is a big bonus.

 The legendary TKTS ticket booth, located right in the midst of Times Square, is home to some of the best deals on Broadway, with discounts reaching 55% off.
 However, in order to purchase these tickets at such a discounted rate, you have to stand in line for hours and upon reaching the box office, may discover that tickets for the show you want to see are not available.
 Generally speaking, Telecharge and Ticketmaster are the most popular choices for obtaining tickets because they can be purchased in advance.
 Another option is to stop by a theatre box office and see what last minute ticket discounts they might be offering.
 I lucked out once and got an “Exit the King” ticket for $29, 10 rows from the stage.